YahyaS3d/Customer-Management-System/README.txt

-OOD EX5 - Customer Manager System for supermarkets CREATED BY: Yahya Saad
+OOD EX5 - Customer Management System for supermarkets CREATED BY: Yahya Saad
 ==Description==
 The program show a system to manage every customer in a supermarket, with a full options of adding/deleting/ modifying a specific product